-Weaber has been managing forests for private woodland owners and providing quality timber harvests for more than 75 years.
+Weaber has been managing forests for private woodland owners and providing quality timber harvests for 80 years.
 As a certified participant of the Sustainable Forestry Initiative® (SFI) program, we ensure that the forests are managed to meet the needs of the present generation without compromising the future.

 Many landowners are surprised to learn that almost every forest in the surrounding area has been harvested in the past.
 Most properties have been timbered several times, yet still maintain their forested condition.
 Trees are a renewable resource and reforestation takes place naturally.

 Active harvesting helps to contribute to the natural regeneration of the Hardwood forests in the Appalachian region.
 As older trees are removed, the openings created in the forest cause soil disturbance and increased sunlight.
 This naturally assists in seed germination and stimulates the growth of seedlings.
 Younger trees also gain an increase in nutrients so the young, healthy trees can thrive.

 During a harvest, most timber tracts are posted with a “Quality Harvest” sign.
 These signs guide log trucks to the site and provides a contact number for anyone having questions concerning the harvest.

 The trees selected for removal are marked with paint on the trunk at eye level and on the stump near the ground.
 The information tallied from each chosen tree is used to calculate its value.
 Marked trees are directionally felled using chain saws and wedges and the stumps are cut low to the ground.
 Tree tops are left in the woods and are lopped (cut down).